Costs of Bayesian Parameter Estimation in Third-Generation Gravitational Wave Detectors: an Assessment of Current Acceleration Methods: Overview of Bayesian parameter estimation

 \subsection{Acceleration methods}

 Stochastic sampling for GW PE is computationally intensive.
 Sampling algorithms may struggle to identify the correct region in the parameter space, requiring long convergence times and numerous likelihood evaluations (waveform generation and vector manipulation).
-An increase in signal duration or SNR results in a narrower posterior, making it more challenging for the sampler to locate and converge on the posterior.
+An increase in signal duration {(which results in more observed GW cycles and a boarder bandwidth)} or SNR results in a narrower posterior {(see, e.g., Ref.~\cite{Cutler:1994ys, Fairhurst:2009tc})}, making it more challenging for the sampler to locate and converge on the posterior.
 Additionally, longer signal durations slow down waveform generation and vector manipulation involved in the likelihood evaluation.
 Both of these factors increase the computational cost of performing PE.

-Several acceleration methods are proposed to speed up the PE.
-In addition to the general improvement of the sampler like \texttt{nessai}, several methods are proposed specifically for the GW PE problem, aiming to reduce the data size and simplify likelihood evaluations.
+Several acceleration methods have been proposed to speed up the PE.
+In addition to the general improvement of the sampler like \texttt{nessai}, there are methods specifically targeting the CBC PE problem, aiming to reduce the data size and simplify likelihood evaluations.
 In this section, we introduce three methods that we will examine in this work: Relative Binning (RB), Multibanding (MB), and Reduced Order Quadrature (ROQ).
-All of them have been implemented in the GW PE Python package \texttt{bilby}~\cite{Ashton:2018jfp}.
-We will also mention other fast PE methods in Sec.~\ref{sec224} but they are not involved in our assessment due to either having completely different mechanisms, being a mixture of many methods, only obtaining a subset of parameters, or incomplete software implementation.
+All of them have been implemented in the GW PE Python package \texttt{bilby}~\cite{Ashton:2018jfp, Krishna:2023bug, Morisaki:2021ngj, Smith:2016qas}.
+We will also mention other fast PE methods in Sec.~\ref{sec224} but they are not involved in our assessment due to either having completely different mechanisms, being a mixture of many methods, only obtaining a subset of parameters, or having an incomplete software implementation.